microsoft/onnxruntime/docs/performance/tune-performance.md

 4. Shapes of inputs/outputs cannot change across inference calls.
 Dynamic shape models are supported - the only constraint is that the input/output shapes should be the same across all inference calls

 5. By design, [CUDA Graphs](https://developer.nvidia.com/blog/cuda-10-features-revealed/) is designed to read from/write to the same CUDA virtual memory addresses during the graph replaying step as it does during the graph capturing step.
-Due to this requirement, usage of this feature requires using IOBinding so as to bind memory which will be used as input(s)/output(s) for the CUDA Graph machinery to read from/write to (please refer the code samples given below)
+Due to this requirement, usage of this feature requires using IOBinding to bind memory which will be used as input(s)/output(s) for the CUDA Graph machinery to read from/write to (please refer the code samples given below)

 6. While updating the input(s) for subsequent inference calls, the fresh input(s) need to be copied over to the corresponding CUDA memory location(s) of the bound `OrtValue` input(s) (please see samples below to see how this can be achieved).
-This is due to the fact that the "graph replay" will require reading inputs from the same CUDA virtual memory addresses
+This is because of the "graph replay" will require reading inputs from the same CUDA virtual memory addresses

 7. Multi-threaded usage is not supported currently, that is, `Run()` MAY NOT be invoked on the same `InferenceSession` object from multiple threads while using CUDA Graphs